barajasalfredo13/Comb.Mod.SAQ.Pix/README.md

 # Comb.Mod.SAQ.Pix
 ::: Important Notes :::
-In the following weeks I am planning on separating each interchangable component.
-Since some of the designs are final.
+In the following weeks I am planning on separating each interchangable component since some of the designs are final.
 When I generate the files, all the raw files and production files will be placed in one of two folders.

 ✨::: Updates :::✨
-- Designed, Modeled, and created Drawings for Pixel Tiles.
+- Designed, Modeled, and created Drawings for Pixel Shadow Masks.
+- Smoothed pixels so that they match shadow masks
-- Labeled Pixel Tiles with Letter Codes so that they match the Stencil Codes.
+- Labeled Pixel Tiles with Letter Codes so that they match the Stencil Letters.
-- Added Geometric and Material Information to the readme.
+- Added more information on geometries and descriptions.
-- ReOrganized Files so that they are separated by function type.
+- Reorganized files by function type.
 - Minor Design Fixes

 <img src="./z.ReadMeAssets/Images/Demo.png" width="50%">
-This is the current status of the "new" SAQ Model build.
-I have included field cage rings so that if needed, we can export the model to simulation.
+This is a demo photo of the current system design.

 ## Table of Contents
 - [Current Assets]
-  - 🟡[Pixel Combs]
+  - 🟢[Pixel Combs]
-  - 🟡[Readout Feedthrough]
+  - 🟠[Readout Feedthrough]
   - 🟠[Steel Vessel]
 - [Planned Development]
   - 📝[19 Channel SAQ Board] or [2-Three Channel, 2-Four Channel, 1-Five Channel]